Life on Florida’s West Coast

 Anyway, Saturday Gigi and I are flying into Dulles.
 We are spending a week or so with my dad.
 He built a lovely home on the banks of the Shenandoah River and I can relax while Gigi runs wild and plays in the fields and in the water.
 We will probably take some time to go into DC, most likely so Gigi can see the National Zoo.
 I told her I would take her to where mommy went on field trips as a child and she is quite excited.
 We will also take time to drive out to see my grandmother.
 My daughter is fortunate to have a great grandparent alive and I feel bad that we did not get over to see her last summer.
 I had a set of great grandparents alive until I was about 13, and then another great grandmother who lived until I was 23.
 I was super fortunate and I want to make sure Gigi appreciates the time she has with Grandma Dot.

-I know when we come back into town I have to wholesale resign a lot of my time for a job search, so I am determined to make the most of relaxing at the beginning of the summer break.
+I know when we come back into town I have to resign a lot of my time for a job search, so I am determined to make the most of relaxing at the beginning of the summer break.
 I will be SO happy when I am finally at a place where I have a continuing contract with the school district so I can let down my guard just a bit.